dendriel/npc-data-manager-auth/README.md

     - Failure: anything other than HTTP 200.

+## Root User

+For testing purposes, the following users are provided by default:
+- Login: root
+- Password: 608ee253affc4e5b9712a1ceccc975bd

+- Login: service.user01
+- Password: 33e310450cd24597a0a5dbcae37aa67e

+- Login: service.user02
+- Password: ae589c1c71644fd4b3aa4c88ae9000bb

+Password can be changed by using the PATCH API or their creation can be prevented by removing the resources/data.sql file.

 ## Service Users

 Service users are accounts that can be used by services to make authenticated requests to other services.
 To create a